sergiy79/codecombat/Developer environment.md

 These directions apply to Linux and Mac OS X. For Windows, [see the paragraph near the bottom of this section.](#windows_details)

-1. [Set up a GitHub account](https://help.github.com/articles/set-up-git) if you don't already have one.
+1. [Create a GitHub account](https://github.com/join) if you don't already have one.
+1. [Set up Git on your computer](https://help.github.com/articles/set-up-git/) if you've never done it before.
+This will allow your computer to talk to GitHub.
 1. (Optional) If you'd like your changes able to be integrated into the official CodeCombat repository, click the *Fork* button in the upper right hand corner of the page.
 1. Open a terminal and browse to the folder you wish to install codecombat under.
     * If you've forked the repository, paste in the following command *with your forked repository URL*